grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

     # CLI flag: -blocks-storage.bucket-store.index-header.lazy-loading-concurrency
     [lazy_loading_concurrency: <int> | default = 4]

+    # (experimental) Timeout for the queue of index header loads.
+If the queue
+    # is full and the timeout is reached, the load will return an error.
+0 means
+    # no timeout and the load will wait indefinitely.
+    # CLI flag: -blocks-storage.bucket-store.index-header.lazy-loading-concurrency-queue-timeout
+    [lazy_loading_concurrency_queue_timeout: <duration> | default = 0s]

     # (advanced) If true, verify the checksum of index headers upon loading them
     # (either on startup or lazily when lazy loading is enabled).
 Setting to
     # true helps detect disk corruption at the cost of slowing down index header